Classes offered at the 1000-4000 level are for undergraduate students (those who have not completed a Bachelor’s Degree).

 You can find department listings at UWYO Department Listings

-If you wish to enroll in a business class and receive one of the error messages listed above, you are required to submit a registration request at https://uwyo.sjc1.qualtrics.com/jfe/form/SV_eagSS4EHvlUFhR3
+If you wish to enroll in a business class and receive one of the error messages listed above, submit a registration request at https://uwyo.sjc1.qualtrics.com/jfe/form/SV_eagSS4EHvlUFhR3

 If you are attempting to register in an ACCT, FIN or IMGT, please follow the instructions below.
 In the College field, enter ‘Business – Exchange.’
 You will not be notified when permission is received.
 1-3 days after you submit your request, log on to WyoWeb and go to your Registration Status screen (Registration > Prepare for Registration.